les-tontons-crafters/xtrem-tdd/content/Flavours/mutation-testing.md

 }
 ```

-When we open up the scores produced by pitest, we can see a high score for code coverage, but a low score for mutation testing.
+When we run pitest, we get a high score for Line Coverage but a low score for Mutation Coverage:

 ![Mutation Testing - Low Score - Summary](../images/mutation-testing-java-low-score-summary.png)

-Furthermore, we can look at the details:

 ![Mutation Testing - Low Score - Details](../images/mutation-testing-java-low-score-details.png)

-Now we will add assertions to our test:
+Suppose we have a well-written test, which has appropriate assertions regarding expected behavior:

 ```
 @Test